BUAA-CI-LAB/Literatures-on-Homomorphic-Encryption/General Resources/Conference.md

 - Communications of the ACM (Commun.ACM)

+- TDSC (IEEE Transactions on Dependable and Secure Computing)

+- TIFS (IEEE Transactions on Information Forensics and Security)

+- TCSII (IEEE Transactions on Circuits and Systems II)

+- JXCDC (IEEE Journal on Exploratory Solid-State Computational Devices and Circuits)

+- PPNA (Peer-to-Peer Networking and Applications)

 (P.S.
 Readers can refer to this [[Website]](https://ccf.atom.im/) to obtain more detailed information about the conferences and journals)